CliMA/Oceananigans.jl/docs/src/fields.md

 └── Bounded  z ∈ [0.0, 1.0] variably spaced with min(Δz)=0.1, max(Δz)=0.4
 ```

-The cubic domain is divided into a "primary mesh" of ``4 \times 4 \times 4 = 64`` cells,
+The cubic domain is divided into a "primary mesh" of ``4 \times 5 \times 4 = 80`` cells,
-which are evenly distributed in ``x, y`` but variably-spaced in ``z``.
+which are evenly spaced in ``x, y`` but variably spaced in ``z``.
-Now, in addition to the primary mesh, we also define a set of "staggered" grids whose cells are
+Now, in addition to the primary mesh, the grid defines also a set of "staggered" grids whose cells are
 shifted by half a cell width relative to the primary mesh.
 In other words, the staggered grid cells have a "location" in each direction -- either `Center`,
 and therefore co-located with the primary mesh, or `Face` and located over the interfaces of the